Standards for ecological restoration activities—planning, implementation, monitoring and evaluation

 neighbours and Indigenous stakeholders).
 Plans for public areas or mandatory restoration include a strategy for stakeholder engagement throughout

 and upon completion of the project.
-(See tool: The Open Standards for the Practice
+(See tool: The Open Standards for the Practice of Conservation ).

 - External context assessment.
 Plans are informed by regional conservation goals and priorities and: